 Just for Fun! (because we all need a little fun in life, right?)

 And last but certainly not least, funny gardening t-shirts:

-I hope you’ve enjoyed this list of over 50 gardening gifts for your favorite gardener!
+I hope you’ve enjoyed this list of gardening gifts for your favorite gardener!
 I tried hard to come up with gifts for everyone, so if I’ve missed anything you think is important, please let me know in the comments so I can add it next time.

 If you happen to have an appropriate Pinterest board, the pictures below are pinnable and I’d greatly appreciate a pin or two to help spread the word about my gift guide.
 Otherwise, happy shopping, smile and have a crazy organic day!